Base Configuration Options

 The password for the certificate itself.

-The way the MQTT server keeps track of subscriptions, either in-memory (memory
+The way the MQTT server keeps track of subscriptions, either in-memory (memory) or using an H2 database (h2).

 The size of the internal queue the mqtt broker uses per CPU core.